 Ladakh has to be explored by road.
 Nothing less.
 By car or motorcycle or by bicycle.Many a times, it is the journey through the rugged snow-capped mountains that brings joy.
 Ladakh road trip helps you explore Lovely lakes. flowing streams.
 Wild flowers.
 Monasteries.
 Mountains.
 Desert sands.
 It is never enough when you embark on Ladakh travel!

-We give here a detailed daywise itinerary for 7 days which will help you to explore Ladakh by car or motorcycle.
-This is a Ladakh trip itinerary by air and road.
+We give here a detailed daywise itinerary which will help you to explore Ladakh by car or motorcycle.
+This is a 7 days Ladakh trip itinerary by air and road.
 We will try to give information to the best of our knowledge and what we have experienced.

 We hope to answer the following questions we always see when we search for Ladakh trip on the web.